Contact Lens Care

 - You have previously had allergic reactions to the capsules or if you know that you are allergic to soya (contained in the capsules).

 - You have a fructose intolerance as the capsules also contain sorbitol.

 It is also highly important that you don't get pregnant while on Roaccutane as it can cause congenital disabilities and lead to miscarriage.
 Women are advised to take monthly pregnancy tests while on the treatment.

 Those who have diabetes should speak with their doctor before taking Roaccutane as the medication can cause blood sugar levels to rise.
-In addition to this, your red and white blood cells may decrease, leading you to feel faint while on the medication.
+In addition to this, your red and white blood cells may decrease, leading you to feel tired or weak while on the medication.

 How Roaccutane works and its impact on vision?

 Roaccutane begins to work correctly after a week to ten days, with 4 out of 5 people reporting clearer skin after four months.
 It belongs to a group of medicines called retinoids which work to reduce the amount of sebum produced by the sebaceous glands in your skin.
 By lowering this oily substance, the pores in the skin begin to open, which helps to clear up the acne.

 Unfortunately, Roaccutane doesn't just reduce the oiliness of your skin; it also causes your tear ducts and meibomian glands to dry out.
 The meibomian glands stop your eyes from drying out by secreting an oily layer.
 When these glands dry out, the result is dry eyes which can lead to blurred vision, conjunctivitis and reduced night vision.
 In more severe cases, it can lead to cataracts.